wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 5. The settings view lets you choose whether or not to list recipe instructions in numbered form, whether or not to enable the "Save Recipe" button and more.

 == Changelog ==
+= 1.6.3 =
+* Fix for "Featured Image" with Genesis theme

 = 1.6.1 =
 * Enhancing layout for cook time view